ShawnMalal/cse15l-lab-reports/labReport1.md

 Enter your password and your client should now have connected to the remote server and the terminal should now look like this:

 ![image](https://raw.githubusercontent.com/ShawnMalal/cse15l-lab-reports/main/Screenshot%202023-01-11%20at%202.25.37%20PM.png)

+Now you are finally connected to the remote server!
+Your terminal is now connected to a computer in the CSE basement, so any commands you run now, will run on that computer as well.

+*Part 3 - Trying some commands*